PsycheShaman/databricks-terraform/README.md

 ### Gold SCD2 Table

 - **Historical Listings Data**: Tracks the SCD Type 2 history for listings, including records that have been deleted, with start and end timestamps for validity and an `is_current` boolean to indicate the current record.

+---

+## Infrastructure as Code (IaC)

+### Terraform

+The infrastructure is managed in its entirety by Terraform.

+---

+## CI/CD Pipeline

+### GitHub Actions

+GitHub Actions is used for continuous integration and deployment.
+The workflow automates the following steps:

+1. **Zipping Lambda Functions**: Packages the Lambda functions.
+2. **Terraform Initialization**: Initializes Terraform in the workspace.
+3. **Terraform Plan and Apply**: Applies the Terraform plan to deploy the infrastructure.

+The CI/CD pipeline ensures that any changes to the codebase or infrastructure are automatically tested and deployed, maintaining consistency and reliability in the deployment process.